Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations: Results

 Note that around the point of symmetry breaking, the full 3D code picks up both the symmetric and asymmetric minimisers until the symmetric configuration eventually becomes unstable, as indicated by the two blue dashed lines in the inset of figure~\ref{fig:vorticity-result} (top), where the upper line corresponds to the rotationally symmetric local minimiser of the full 3D code.
 There is a small difference between the rotationally symmetric minimiser of the full 3D code, and the same minimiser for the axisymmetric code, which is the result of numerical differences in the integration schemes and coordinate systems.

 We can compare the instanton configuration against structures observed in DNS, conditioned on observing an extreme vorticity event~\cite{novikov:1993}.
 The result of this ``filtering'' procedure~\cite{grafke-grauer-schaefer:2013} is shown in figure~\ref{fig:filter-comparison} (left three columns) for the axisymmetric configuration only.
 Concretely, this compares an instanton for $\omega_z=a=60.0$, which would be located left of configuration A in figure~\ref{fig:vorticity-result}, in cylindrical coordinates, against the conditional average of DNS data at $\eps=250$, conditioned on $\omega_z=60.0$.
-To compute this average, we integrate $10^4$ independent realisations of the 3D~NSE~(\ref{eq:nse-rescaled}) for a total time $T=1$ used throughout this paper (which is much larger than the large eddy turnover time $T_{\text{LET}} \approx 0.1$ for this $\eps$).
-We analyse the final field configuration for events with $\big|\lVert\omega(x)\rVert - a\big|/a < 0.01$, and then rotate and translate the coordinate system so that the event is located at $x=(0,0,0)$ and points in $z$-direction.
+To compute this average, we integrate $10^4$ independent realisations of the 3D~NSE~(\ref{eq:nse-rescaled}) on $\Omega = [0, 2 \pi]^3$ for a total time of $T=1$ used in all computations throughout this paper (which is much larger than the large eddy turnover time $T_{\text{LET}} \approx 0.1$ for this $\eps$).
+Exploiting the statistical isotropy and homogeneity of the system in order to increase the sample size, we analyse the final field configuration for events with $\big|\lVert\omega(x)\rVert - a\big|/a < 0.01$, and then rotate and translate the coordinate system so that the event is located at $x=(0,0,0)$ and points in $z$-direction.
 We average $8.4 \cdot 10^3$ such events, including averaging in $\theta$ for each individual event, to obtain the results of figure~\ref{fig:filter-comparison} (top row).
-Indeed, the conditional average obtained in this way agrees excellently with the instanton event for the same vorticity, demonstrating that for this $\text{Re}$ the most likely and the average configuration realising $\omega_z=60.0$ are identical, and we are indeed in the large deviation limit.
+The conditional average obtained in this way agrees excellently with the instanton event for the same vorticity, demonstrating that for this $\text{Re}$ the most likely and the average configuration realising $\omega_z=60.0$ are identical, and we are indeed in the large deviation limit.